uzujs/uzu/README.md

 }
 ```

-This way, the user can use any of the following "templates" to pass into the `counterView` function:
+This way, the user can use any of the following div "templates" to pass into the `counterView` function.
+All three examples below are fully compatible with the `counterView` function and will get the same functionality.

 ```html
 <div class='counter1'>